lynxestudio/UsefulShellScripts/README.md

 # Some useful shell scripts

 <p align="justify">
 Because Linux has its conceptual roots in the older Unix operating system, many applications are designed to be executed from a command line.
-Linux has two user interfaces: The command Line and the Graphical User Interface (GUI).
+Linux has two user interfaces: the Graphical User Interface (GUI) and The command Line, the Shell.
 </p>
 <h3>What is a Shell?</h3>
 <p align="justify">